-All casinos are successful because gaming odds are set in their favor.
-What this does is help them make a profit (income minus expenses).
+Casinos are successful because gaming odds are set in their favor.
+Business last because they are set on making a profit (income minus expenses), year to year.

-When a casino game is paying out too much because of a player's ability, the casino has the option of rewarding that player through fair odds.
-They can also program the software to payout less.
-Anything is possible because online casinos are not heavily regulated.
+When a casino game is paying out because of a player's ability, the casino has the option of rewarding that player [through fair odds].
+Or, they can also program the software to payout less.

-99.9999% of us do not know what casino operators program into their software.
-We can only hope they maintain a fair-to-all-paties approach in God's eyes.
+We do not know what payout odds casino operators program into their software.
+We can only hope they maintain a fair approach in God's eyes.

 Players can minimize losses using self-discipline.
 Staying away from big deposits is key.
 Playing for fun as a Guest and using no deposit casino offers also helps.